 Promote military family support with inspiring and patriotic products from Positive Promotions.
 Military family appreciation is an important undertaking, especially during April, the Month of the Military Child, a perfect time to extend extra special thanks to young military family members.
 This event began in the mid 1980s, designated by Defense Secretary Casper Weinberger to honor military kids for their sacrifices and courage, and to emphasize the important role children play in the American Armed Forces.

 There are also helpful organizational tools for military families such as calendars and personal organizers that are made in the USA.
 Choose our bestselling patriotic t-shirt created to honor veterans that displays the exclusive slogan "Got Freedom?
 Thank a Vet".
-Or stock up on dog tags, lapel pins and wristbands to show appreciation for the many volunteers on your military bases and hospitals.
+Or stock up on lapel pins, pens, and wristbands to show appreciation for the many volunteers on your military bases and hospitals.
 In addition, you can add your own logo or artwork to many of our products, or choose from our library of stock military logos.
 Whatever tools and incentives you need, trust Positive Promotions to help you show support for military families and communities in an unforgettable way.

 Have questions or need more information?
 Contact your dedicated sales representative today at 877-258-1225, ext.
 4201.